‘Very good with people’: 15 quotes to explain Rooney’s managerial style

 “Wayne is intelligent with people.
 He cares about them as well and he has been able to show that side to him in such a difficult time.

 “He doesn’t change when he’s doing a press conference, when he is doing a team talk or when he is addressing the staff in terms of a tough moment when the club went into administration.”

-“I think there is a mixture of different managers I’ve worked under, and I’ve always tried to spot their strengths,” Rooney told Sky Sports.
+“I think there is a mixture of different managers I’ve worked under, and I’ve always tried to spot their strengths,” Rooney told Sky Sports in 2021.

 “But their weaknesses are just as important.
 The obvious one is Sir Alex and the way he managed each player individually and the way he kept them all eager and ready to play.
 That was incredible.